 Epigenetic signaling and control of disease processes is becoming better understood and may soon provide clinical tools to support patient evaluation and treatment.
-The clinical implications of exogenous micro RNA from a therapeutic perspective is likely just a few years away, but research has already established that dietary miRNA can be absorbed by the body.
+The clinical implications of exogenous microRNA (miRNA) from a therapeutic perspective is likely just a few years away, but research has already established that dietary miRNA can be absorbed by the body.
 Additional research will identify modalities for clinical support of epigenetic factors that may enhance immune system development and provide clinicians with tools for intervention for health and wellness.

 Individuals with compromised nutritional intakes due to physical illness or poor dietary choices may benefit from nutritional interventions and supplementation to enhance outcomes and support immune health.
 Older individuals who are cared for in nursing homes, or the very young exposed to second hand smoke or life-long poor nutritional choices and unhealthy lifestyle, may have special needs that clinicians may recognize as candidates for nutritional intervention and support.(Meydani 2002; Meydani, Leka et al. 2004; Meydani, Barnett et al. 2007; Wu and Meydani 2008; Meydani and Hamer 2009; Barnett, Hamer et al. 2010)

-Patients who are immunocompromised due to health challenges such as the HV-1 virus or are on medications that may cause immunosuppression, such as acyclovir, corticosteroids or chemotherapy drugs may benefit from nutritional support with nutrients shown to support a healthy immune system.
+Patients who are immunocompromised due to health challenges such as the HV-1 virus or are on medications that may cause immunosuppression, such as acyclovir, corticosteroids, or chemotherapy drugs may benefit from nutritional support with nutrients shown to support a healthy immune system.
 Individuals who are in active treatment for various cancers in which cellular immunity may be compromised would be good candidates for nutritional support.
-This may be particularly useful for drugs that target depletion of B cells via monoclonal antibodies as part of the immunotherapy for multiple sclerosis, cancer and other conditions.(Baker, Marta et al.; Lehmann-Horn, Kronsbein et al. 2013; Pennock and Chow 2015; Calabresi 2017)
+This may be particularly useful for drugs that target depletion of B cells via monoclonal antibodies as part of the immunotherapy for multiple sclerosis, cancer, and other conditions.(Baker, Marta et al.; Lehmann-Horn, Kronsbein et al. 2013; Pennock and Chow 2015; Calabresi 2017)

-Individuals with compromised microbiota or digestive disorders may find themselves more prone to immune system challenges due to an impaired epithelial/mucosal barrier or limited absorption combined with chronic inflammation.
+Individuals with compromised microbiomes or digestive disorders may find themselves more prone to immune system challenges due to an impaired epithelial/mucosal barrier or limited absorption combined with chronic inflammation.
 Knowledge regarding the use of antibiotic therapy and digestive health may be important factors to capture when developing an interventional approach with nutritional support and therapy.
-Patients recovering from surgical intervention or those with chronic wounds may benefit from a diet rich in omega-3 fatty acids, antioxidants such as vitamin A, nutrients such as arginine, zinc and vitamin D.(Ellinger 2014; Molnar, Underdown et al. 2014; Cereda, Klersy et al. 2015; Chiang, de la Rosa et al. 2017; Serhan 2017; Serhan 2017)
+Patients recovering from surgical intervention or those with chronic wounds may benefit from a diet rich in omega-3 fatty acids, antioxidants such as vitamin A, nutrients such as arginine, zinc, and vitamin D.(Ellinger 2014; Molnar, Underdown et al. 2014; Cereda, Klersy et al. 2015; Chiang, de la Rosa et al. 2017; Serhan 2017; Serhan 2017)